Creative Writing (CRWR) | Faculty of Arts

 New Forms and Media: Web Series

 In this course students will collaborate to create an original web series pilot.
-Taking a DIY approach, students will write, storyboard, shoot and edit short narrative comedic or dramatic videos using personal devices and equipment at hand.
-Emphasis will be on the writing of character driven narratives, how to tell a story visually, how to craft comedic and dramatic moments and the conceptualizing of an episodic series.
-Students will examine narrative video made specifically for dissemination on the internet; how writers are using this low cost and accessible form to create and distribute their work, as well the effect that the internet has had on the democratization of film, video and television production.
-Recommended to be taken following CRWR 3140 and in conjunction with either CRWR 3120 or 3220.
+Taking a DIY approach, students will write, storyboard, shoot, and edit short narrative comedic or dramatic videos using personal devices and equipment at hand.
+Emphasis will be on the writing of character-driven narratives, how to tell a story visually, how to craft comedic and dramatic moments, and the conceptualizing of an episodic series.
+Students will examine and analyze narrative video made specifically for dissemination on the internet from a writer's point of view.

 Level: UG